keelancook/keelancook.github.io/_posts/2019-02-20-moving-past-the-rhetoric-of-multiplication.md

 That kind of culture leads to multiplicative sending, because it constantly calls members from within the body to consider being equipped as sent out ones.

->[!note] Note:
+{: .note }
->This article originally appeared on the [Union Baptist Association](https:https://www.ubahouston.org/blog/2019/2/20/less-talk-more-action-moving-past-the-rhetoric-of-multiplication-kpz24) website, where I served as an Associate Director before returning to Southeastern.
+This article originally appeared on the [Union Baptist Association](https:https://www.ubahouston.org/blog/2019/2/20/less-talk-more-action-moving-past-the-rhetoric-of-multiplication-kpz24) website, where I served as an Associate Director before returning to Southeastern.